 Office of Health Promotion Research - this group of investigators is dedicated to translational research on critical behaviors affecting population health, with a focus on strategies for primary and secondary prevention of major chronic diseases.

 The Vermont Cancer Center (VCC) is a nationally recognized comprehensive clinical and research cancer center committed to innovative cancer research, life-saving prevention and treatment programs, and public education.
 VCC research is conducted primarily at the University of Vermont, and encompasses cancer prevention and control; clinical research; cell signaling and growth; and genome stability and expression.
-High quality patient care is provided through the VCC's clinical partnership with Vermont's academic medical center, Fletcher Allen Health Care.
+High quality patient care is provided through the VCC's clinical partnership with Vermont's academic medical center, The University of Vermont Medical Center.

 Research funding at the College of Medicine has increased 300 percent in the last decade, to more than $78 million annually.

 Centers of Biomedical Research Excellence